Udit9654/Outpainting-Images-and-Videos-using-GANs/README.md

-# Keras implementation of Image OutPainting
+# Keras implementation of Image & Video OutPainting

 This is an implementation of [Painting Outside the Box: Image Outpainting](https://cs230.stanford.edu/projects_spring_2018/posters/8265861.pdf) paper from Standford University.
 Some changes have been made to work with 256*256 image: